greendog99/3D-Printing/Filaments.md

 Favorites
 ---------

-eSun PLA+ - Very easy to print with @ 200ºC, minimal warping.
+eSun PLA+ - Prints great @ 200º.
 Layers sometimes don't adhere strongly, which could probably be solved with a slightly higher printing temperature.
 Slightly expensive, $23/kg.

-Monoprice PLA+
+Monoprice PLA+ - Very easy to print with.

-Mika3D Metallic PLA - Easy to print with @ 185ºC, no issues at all.
+Anycubic PLA - Very easy to print with.
-Filament is slightly stretchy/spongy when warm, but this hasn't affected print quality.
-Pricey ($40 for a 3-pack of 1/2 kg spools, i.e. $27/kg)

-Anycubic PLA
+Comgrow/Creality PLA - White prints fine.

+Overture PLA - Black prints great.
+A bit of corner curling.
+Price varies.

+3D Solutech PLA - Prints great.
+Army green is not brown enough.

 Good
 ----

-AIO Robotics (1/2 kg spool)
+AIO Robotics PLA - a bit of stringing.

-Tianse

-Comgrow/Creality
+Tianse PLA - a bit of stringing on the green.
+Brown prints well.

+Mika3D Metallic PLA - Looks great.
+Fairly easy to print with @ 185ºC.
+Filament is slightly stretchy/spongy when warm, but this hasn't affected print quality.
+Pricey ($27/kg in 3-pack of 1/2 kg spools).

 Avoid